 Tension ties, also known as continuity ties, connect two wood framing members found in walls and floors together so they don’t separate when earthquake forces try to pull them apart.
 This pulling apart action is called tension.
 A tension/continuity tie resists that force.
 Below are two very large beams that have been strapped together with steel tension/continuity ties.

 2 by 4s can also be used.
 In the figure below the 2 by 4 bridges the break in the cripple wall’s double top plate to keep them from tearing apart in tension.
 The 2 by 4 below is an example of a tension/continuity tie.

-The installation notes are based on the tables below.
+The installation notes for lag screws are based on the tables below.
 Nails are simpler and as effective as lag screws.

 This how to figure out how much tension a certain piece of lumber can resist.

 First you look at table 4B.
 It tells us the tensile strength per square inch of Southern Pine, which has the same strength as Douglas Fir-Larch.
 This is the wood used in house framing all over the Bay Area.

 Tensile strength measures the amount of force measured in pounds something can resist when you try and pull it part.
 A spaghetti noodle has very little, a steel rod has a lot.